 “There is a definite sense of urgency to migrating to the cloud now.
 Pre-2020, roughly 25% of businesses had migrated to the cloud and most of that was in the compute or application side of the business.
 Far less was in cloud data storage.
-Wasabi’s disruptive price/performance model makes it simple, predictable and affordable for businesses to make the move and the opportunity for Wasabi is bottomless”.
+Wasabi’s disruptive price/performance model makes it simple, predictable and affordable for businesses to make the move.
+For our company, the opportunity is limitless”.

-Michael and his family enjoy spending their time at sporting events, playing beach volleyball, traveling, hiking and skiing in VT.
+Michael is a dedicated Pelotonian and enjoys spending time with his family playing beach volleyball, traveling, hiking and skiing in VT.

 Vice President, Partner & International Marketing

 Laurie is an experienced partner marketing leader with a 20+ year track record of launching and scaling channel programs and partner ecosystems at high growth startups such as Excel Switching (later acquired by Lucent Technologies), Acme Packet (later acquired by Oracle) and Axeda (later acquired by PTC) as well as most recently driving the evolution of the PTC Partner Network.
 Laurie’s experience boasts a wide gamut of go-to-market models including OEM, resale, managed services, two tier distribution, and co-marketing with alliance partners.
 As a seasoned partnership professional she is passionate about the value of win-win relationships with partners that drive value, and ultimately scale their respective businesses in a way they couldn’t do alone.

 At Wasabi Laurie is driving the launch and growth of the Wasabi Partner Network including marketing to, with and through partners including MSPs, VARs, Distributors and Technology Alliances who integrate or bundle Wasabi with their solutions.